 - Very few of these rides will include a food event (noted on the RBC calendar).
 However, sometimes groups of people will create a social event after the ride on an impromptu basis.

-- These appear on the RBC calendar, but are relatively few in number.
+- These appear on the RBC calendar, but are fewer in number than the road rides.

 - Adventure rides are mostly ridden on gravel and dirt roads.
 Parts of most rides can be pretty challenging, due to steep hills (both up and down), ruts, and rocks.
 This is what makes them an adventure.
 Again, please bring a mountain bike or a bike that can act like one.